-The Constitution also provides it with the power of direction, superintendence, and control of elections to parliament, state legislatures, the office of president of India and the office of vice-president of India shall be vested in the election commission. [as stated in Article 324].
-This article mentions the importance of ECi in UPSC Indian Polity Syllabus.
+The Constitution provides Election Commission of India with the power of direction, superintendence, and control of elections to parliament, state legislatures, the office of president of India and the office of vice-president of India.

 The Election Commission is an all-India body that is common to both the Central government and the State governments.
 It must be noted here that the commission does not deal with the elections to the Municipalities and Panchayats in the states.
 Hence, a separate State Election Commission is provided by the Constitution of India.

 Since its inception in 1950 and till 15 October 1989, the election commission was as a one-member body with only the Chief Election Commissioner (CEC) as its sole member.

 - On 16 October 1989, the voting age was changed from 21 to 18 years.
 So, two more election commissioners were appointed by the president in order to cope with the increased work of the election commission.

 - Since then, the Election Commission was a multi-member body which consisted of 3 election commissioners.